bolderflight/mat_v4/README.md

 ## Functions

-**void Write(std::string name, const DATA &ref, FILE *file)** This function writes data to the file given a MATLAB variable name, a reference to the data, and a pointer to the file.
+**void Write(std::string name, const DATA &ref, FILE &ast;file)** This function writes data to the file given a MATLAB variable name, a reference to the data, and a pointer to the file.
 Data can be a matrix from the [Eigen library](http://eigen.tuxfamily.org), an array, or a vector.
 Static and dynamic matrices are supported and, in the case of a matrix, the matrix dimensions are used to determine the dimensions of the written data.
 Arrays and vectors are always written as row vectors.
 The data types supported are: double, float, int32_t, int16_t, uint16_t, and uint8_t.

 ```C++
   /* Output file */